redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 ## Deployment

-The whole reason we started building Redwood was to make full-stack web apps easier to build and deploy on the JAMstack.
+The whole reason we started building Redwood was to make full-stack web apps easier to build and deploy on the Jamstack.
 You've seen what building a Redwood app is like, how about we try deploying one?

 Before we continue, make sure your app is fully committed and pushed to GitHub, GitLab, or Bitbucket.
 We're going to link Netlify directly to our git repo so that a simple push to `master` will re-deploy our site.
-If you haven't worked on the JAMstack yet you're in for a pleasant surprise!
+If you haven't worked on the Jamstack yet you're in for a pleasant surprise!

 ### The Database

 We'll need a database somewhere on the internet to store our data.
 We've been using SQLite locally, but that's a file-based store meant for single-user.
 SQLite isn't really suited for the kind of connection and concurrency requirements a production website will require.
 For this part of this tutorial, we will use Postgres.
 (Prisma currently supports SQLite, Postgres and MySQL.)
 Don't worry if you aren't familiar with Postgres, Prisma will do all the heavy lifting.
 We just need to get a database available to the outside world so it can be accessed by our app.

 If you'd like to develop locally with Postgres, see the [Local Postgres Setup](https://redwoodjs.com/docs/local-postgres-setup) guide.

-> For now, you need to set up your own database, but we are working with various infrastructure providers to make this process simpler and more JAMstacky.
+> For now, you need to set up your own database, but we are working with various infrastructure providers to make this process simpler and more Jamstacky.
 Stay tuned for improvements in that regard!

 There are several hosting providers where you can quickly start up a Postgres instance: